New York Times Sudoku hard puzzle 16th February, 2021 Solved in easy steps

 Once a few cells are enumerated in a zone, enumerating the rest gets easier.

-Stop in a 9 cell square when the rest of the empty cells would all have digit possibilities 5 or more.
+Stop in a 9 cell major square when the rest of the empty cells would all have possible digits 5 or more.

 Three reasons why you should stop,